Product Guide

 How to Export Your Data

-4. Click the Export button.
-Your browser will download a CSV file containing the analytics data for the selected period and filter.
+4. Click Export.
+Your browser downloads a CSV file for the selected period and filter.

 Image